Roseanne Barr’s Former Co-Stars Reportedly Feel Sorry For Her After ‘Roseanne’ Cancellation

 Roseanne Barr will no longer headline the ABC sitcom she made famous, but the show will go on in the aftermath of the comedian’s Twitter scandal.
 Less than one month after ABC canceled Barr’s top-rated sitcom reboot, the network announced it was bringing back the series without its famous star.

-Now, an insider tells Closer Weekly that while all of Roseanne Barr’s former co-stars will reunite for the upcoming ABC spinoff The Conners, some of them still feel bad about the fact that the show’s matriarch won’t be a part of the new series.
+Now, an insider tells Closer Weekly that while all of Roseanne Barr’s former co-stars will reunite for the upcoming ABC spinoff, The Conners, some of them still feel bad about the fact that the show’s matriarch won’t be a part of the new series.

 The source told Closer that most of the co-stars “feel sorry for Roseanne.”